Close Menu

 Asset downtime due to unplanned maintenance can result in financial losses reaching millions of dollars per incident, and routine inspections often require travel to remote locations that add time, cost and logistical complexity.

 Adding to these challenges is a consistently high risk to worker safety.
 Workers are often exposed to hazardous conditions, including confined spaces, high-temperature environments, toxic chemicals and heavy machinery.
 According to a report by Safe Work Australia, the mining industry has the third highest fatality rates of any sector, with 2.3 fatalities for every 100,000 workers.
-The International Labour Organization has similarly flagged mining and energy as among the world’s most dangerous industries due to the frequency and severity of accidents.
+The International Labour Organisation has similarly flagged mining and energy as among the world’s most dangerous industries due to the frequency and severity of accidents.

 Further compounding the issue are communication breakdowns stemming from outdated or incomplete asset documentation, which can lead to misinformed decisions during maintenance or emergency situations.